If you just graduated and are looking for a job after college, this article will show you the 3 best ways to get hired.

 Let’s get started with the 3 best ways to find a job after college…

 Now you might not have a very big network, that’s okay.
-When I graduated I had done almost zero networking and felt totally unprepared to job search.
+When I graduated I had done almost zero network and felt totally unprepared to job search.

-It’s still a valuable tool to use as much as you can.
+It’s still a valuable tactic to use as much as you can.

-Here’s why: You’re FAR more likely to receive a job interview if you get introduced to a company by someone they know and trust.
+Here’s why: You’re FAR more likely to get job interviews if you get introduced to a company by someone they know and trust.

 Now, if you’re very close with somebody, you can contact them and immediately ask for help.
 “Hey, did you used to work for XYZ Company?
 I’m interested in finding an entry-level job there and was wondering if you still have any connections there?”

 However, if you’re approaching somebody you aren’t very close with… such as a friend from university that you had a few classes with but have only known for one year, you want to be more casual.

 Ask them a question like, “do you have any advice for trying to get my resume in front of companies like XYZ Company?”

 If they can help, they often will, and this sounds a lot better than asking for a favor right away.

 Try to help them too, if you can.
 Ask if they need any help finding jobs as well.
 This will make them want to help you more.

 After an initial question, you can ask them more directly for help if they don’t realize what you’re asking for.
 But it’s better to start with a much “softer” question.